 As an institution of higher learning, Suffolk County Community College is dedicated to providing an environment conducive to intellectual and personal growth.
 Members of the College community are encouraged to participate in all aspects of academic life.
 For the College, this means a firm institutional commitment to academic freedom as well as a commitment to the highest standards of professional and interpersonal behavior and respect among members of the community.
 Thus, there is zero tolerance for any form of sex discrimination including sexual harassment and sexual violence.

-- Title IX brochure - includes on and off campus resources for reporting, hotlines, and where to go for assistance.
+Sexual Violence and Sexual Harassment Resource Guide - includes on and off campus resources for reporting, hotlines, and where to go for assistance.

 Where to report